City Beautiful movement: Memphis

 In Memphis, Tennessee, the City Beautiful Commission was officially established by a city ordinance on July 1, 1930, making it the first and oldest beautification commission in the nation.
 It was the brainchild of the mayor, E. H. Crump.
 The first Commission was appointed and had operating expenses of $1,500.
 A small office was set up in The Nineteenth Century Club.
 Mrs. E. G. Willingham was chosen as chairman and Mrs. William B. Fowler served as vice chairman.
 In 1935, the Riverside Drive project was dedicated.
 Costing nearly $1,000,000 (largely WPA funds) the City Beautiful Commission landscaped the bluffs with crape myrtle, redbuds, magnolias, dogwoods and Paul Scarlet roses.
 White roses were planted at each guardrail post.
 In 1936, Mrs. William B. Fowler became chairman of the City Beautiful Commission and served for many years.
 City Beautiful grew under her leadership and soon had to relocate to larger headquarters.
 Through the efforts of City Beautiful, Memphis gained the title of cleanest city in Tennessee in 1940, 1941, 1942, 1943, 1944, 1945 and 1946.
-Memphis also received the Ernest T. Trigg “Nation’s Cleanest City” award in 1948, 1949, 1950 and 1951.
+Memphis also received the Ernest T. Trigg "Nation’s Cleanest City" award in 1948, 1949, 1950 and 1951.
 During this time, volunteers were organized into Wards and Block Clubs with Ward Chairmen and Block Captains.
 The City Beautiful staff grew to include 30 inspectors by 1954 who worked through these organizations to identify and improve eyesores.
 Memphis participated with the American Coatings Association headquartered in Washington, D.C.
 In 1978, the Commission was reorganized, eliminating the field inspectors.
 In February 1989, the Commission moved to its present location at The Massey House in Victorian Village, Memphis.

+Orlando

+According to the author Even Bacon in his book “Orlando: A Centennial History,” Orange County, Florida, sent a group of agricultural exhibitors to the 1893 World’s Columbian Exposition in Chicago.
+This greatly influenced city officials and planners at the turn of the century in incorporating diverse trees (such as oak trees, Palm trees, and azaleas) and other natural fixtures into the city's design.

+The arrival of the middle-aged couple William S. and Jessie Branch from Parker, South Dakota, in 1903 led to the printing of brochures extolling the virtues of Florida and its climate, highlighting from the Orlando area.
+Five years later, the city sponsored a contest to replace Orlando’s nickname, which was previously “Phenomenal City”, in response to the city's beautifications efforts.
+Out of the many suggestions, the proposed nickname “The City Beautiful” was chosen and adopted.

+The city has since continued with the preservation and revitalization of its natural habitat in its city design, notably at Lake Eola Park and at Leu Gardens.